Byterset/libdragon_tiny3d_test/README.md

 > Libdragon and Tiny3D are included as submodules in this repository and pointing to commit versions that are known to be compatible.
 This Repository relies on Libdragon Preview Features.

+> [!IMPORTANT]
+> some assets where redistribution might be deemed problematic have been omitted from the repository, this may block you from successfully building

 1) Init git Submodules
 2) Install Libdragon according to the [installation guide](https://github.com/DragonMinded/libdragon/wiki/Installing-libdragon) (make sure to also read the README if you are not familiar with libdragon already)
 3) Install Tiny3D, should be as easy as running the `build.sh` in the tiny3d submodule